gatling/frontline-doc/content/reference/current/plugins/gitlab_ci/index.md

 {{< img src="reference_logs_start.png" alt="A run's logs in the GitLab CI/CD console (beginning)" >}}

 {{< img src="reference_logs_end.png" alt="A run's logs in the GitLab CI/CD console (end)" >}}

+By default, logs are printed every 5 seconds the first 12 times (i.e. during 60 seconds), then every 60 seconds.
+This can be adjusted using the input variables `RUN_SUMMARY_INITIAL_REFRESH_INTERVAL`, `RUN_SUMMARY_INITIAL_REFRESH_COUNT`, and `RUN_SUMMARY_REFRESH_INTERVAL`.
+The ongoing logs can also be completely disabled using the input variable `RUN_SUMMARY_ENABLED: 'false'`: in this case, only the final results will be printed.

 ## Sample use cases